crender-05/freight-cost-analysis/README.md

 - **Tools:** Python (pandas, scipy, statsmodels), Power BI
-- **Approach:** Calculated freight cost as % of shipment value, then tested shipment mode, vendor, and destination as potential drivers, checking each for confounding with the others via crosstabs and a multi-variable OLS regression
+- **Approach:** Calculated freight cost as % of shipment value, then tested shipment mode, vendor, and destination as potential drivers, checking each for confounding with the others via crosstabs
   - **Confounding validation:** Tested whether the destination effect was actually driven by vendor or shipment mode by holding each constant, then compared one vendor (Aurobindo) across 10 destinations, and compared multiple vendors